-Zero Knowledge is a podcast which goes deep into the tech that will power the emerging Web3 and the community that is building it.
+Zero Knowledge is a podcast which goes deep into the tech that will power the emerging Web3 and the community researching and building this.
 The podcast is made for fellow developers and people looking to educate themselves on the inner workings of the space.

-We try to be non-speculative, don't talk (much) trading and want to focus on the tech.
+We are non-speculative and focus on the tech.

 Zero Knowledge is hosted by Anna Rose and Fredrik Harryson, two people working in the blockchain industry.
 Our views do not come from nor represent our companies.